denshoproject/ddr-manual/source/admins/workflows.rst

 In order to automatically generate Collection and Object IDs across the distributed archive the ID service must have a record for each partner organization.

 #.
-Visit the ID serice site (http://partner.densho.org/workbench/).
+Visit the ID service site (https://idservice.densho.org/).
 #.
 Log in as a user with admin privileges.
 #.
-Go to the admin page (http://partner.densho.org/workbench/admin/).
+Go to the admin page (https://idservice.densho.org/admin/).
 Note that there is currently no link to this page; you have to cut-and-paste the URL or type it in the URL field of your browser.
 #.
 Go to the *Groups* page.
 Confirm that the new group is not listed there.
 #.
 Click *Add*.
 #.
 Enter the ORG part of the organization ID (e.g. "densho", "hmwf"), leave the Permissions field blank, and click "Save".